Introduction to Algebra

 Be aware that the textbook includes problems of a wide range of difficulty, and the majority of students (and parents!) are not expected to solve the most challenging ones without help.
 Use the solutions manual to work through any missed problems together.
 You may opt to skip the "Challenge" sections and complete only the regular problems if desired.

 You may start this book in seventh or eighth grade, depending on when you complete the precursor Prealgebra course.
 Take the time to work through it at the student's own pace.
-Once completed, the student will be well prepared for high school Geometry or Algebra 2.
+There are 120 sections in the book.
+At a pace of two sections per week, you can complete the book within fourteen months (spanning two grades plus vacations).
+You can complete the book within nine months at a pace of three sections per week.